 Issues often arise when one parent remarries or relocates, requiring negotiation for new visitation or parenting schedules.
 Similarly, changing circumstances may necessitate peaceful discussions about child support or alimony, often requiring the guidance of a neutral mediator to keep both parties calm and focused on resolving issues rather than arguing.
 However, changes to any orders in the divorce decree will have to be authorized by the court.

 The value of an experienced divorce lawyer should not be overlooked.
 Even though this is post-divorce mediation, the mediator may not provide legal advice.
-Having the guidance, support and valuable input of a family law attorney can be extremely helpful.
+Having the guidance, support and valuable input of a divorce law attorney can be extremely helpful.
 The lawyer can also make sure the new agreements are fair and comprehensive, as well as in the best interests of the client, in order to avoid the Kentucky court questioning it.

 Source: divorce.lovetoknow.com, “Post-Divorce Mediation“, Audrey M. Jones, Accessed on Sept.
 29, 2017